emilhaegglund/TADA/README.md

 ```

 ### Select output
-There are several output options for SDBW.
+There are several output options for TADA.
 First we can select if the workflow should download genomes, cds, or proteomes for the sampled genomes.
 If all options below are set to False, the workflow will stop after the sampling procedure.
 If an annotation does not exist for a sampled taxa, the genome will be annotated using Prokka.

 ```
 download_genomes: False